 However in the summer of 2009 I got fed up of my relaxed hair and went for it!

 The day I cut off my hair, I felt so good.
-I received a mixture of reactions, however I was mentally prepared for the different it, especially as no matter what anyone had to say I was going natural for me, then (and now) that’s all that mattered.
+I received a mixture of reactions, however I was mentally prepared.

 Many of my family and friends were shocked at first, but soon came to like it.
 As always, there was one family member that was confused as to why I would choose to be natural.
-They didn’t understand why I’d trade straight ‘easy to manage’ hair for a head of kinks.
+They didn’t understand why I’d trade straight ‘easy to manage’ hair for a head of kinks and curls.

 Despite some of the negativity, I didn’t let the comments phase me; it motivated me to want to make sure my hair was in tip top shape all the time.
 There was/is such a negative perception that some carry about natural hair…, ‘it’s nappy, it’s rough, tough, hard to manage, ugly…’ the list is endless.